sanic-org/sanic/docs/contributing.md

 ## Tests

-Install pytest and flake8:
+Install pytest and flake8 or tox:

 `pip install pytest`

-`pip install flake8`
+`pip install flake8` or `pip install tox`

 Run the tests: